maidado/IN12v3clock/README.md

    ```bash
    git clone --recurse-submodules <repository_url>
    ```
 2. Compile the firmware using Cosmic STM8 v4.6 toolchain.
+Or use compilled firmware file Release\in12v3clock.s19
 3. Flash the firmware to the STM8S003F3 microcontroller.
 4. Verify the board's functionality.